altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Do not default to "everything"
    - Test hoop from US
 - Publish to both stores
-- On scroll, change selected months in time header
-- When loading local pivs, check for existence and remove stale entries from pivMap
-- When clicking on month on time header, jump to relevant scroll position
 - When closing and re-opening phone, revive uploads that were not finished
 - Signup
    - Tighten up client-side validations for inputs